mpuening/learn-jakartaee/DATA_SOURCES.md

 </persistence>
 ```

-This shares similar pros and cons as the `@DataSourceCOnfiguration` but only defines a connection
+This shares similar pros and cons as the `@DataSourceConfiguration` but only defines a connection
 for use with an `EntityManager`.

-Using web.xml
+[3] Using web.xml
 =============
 The schema for `web.xml` also includes a way to specify a database connection like so: